renevoorburg/virtuosoloader/README.md

 	./rdfloader -k 3 -d http://data.bibliotheken.nl/id/dataset/persons -f NTA.rdf -i

 As previous, but here 3 older hidden named graphs are kept for this dataset, other graphs for this dataset are deleted.
 The Virtuoso text index will be rebuild.
+Visibility (rights for user 'nobody') will not be changed.

 Before you start, make sure that `src/settings.sh` has the correct paths for the `isql` command and the Virtuoso `load_dir`.
 You can also use a local settings file `src/settings_local.sh` to prevent them from being overwritten.